wds4/tapestry-protocol/guides/grapevine.md

 ## Step 1: Statement of General Purpose

 The first step is to create a clear statement of the purpose that the Grapevine will serve in the app in question.
-This could be as short as one sentence.

-_Pretty Good Apps is a series of apps that each use the Grapevine to enable you and your community to identify who is the most trustworthy, and in what context, so they can help you curate the content, facts, and information relevant to that app._
+This could be as short as one sentence and may be of the following format: _Pretty Good Apps is a series of apps that each use the Grapevine to enable you and your community to identify who is the most trustworthy, and in what context, so they can help you curate the content, facts, and information relevant to that app._

-For example:

-_The Pretty Good Wiki uses the Grapevine to enable you and your community to identify the most trustworthy domain-specific curators for your encyclopedia of content, facts, and information._
+For example: _The Pretty Good Wiki uses the Grapevine to enable you and your community to identify the most trustworthy domain-specific curators for your encyclopedia of content, facts, and information._

 ## Step 2: Define User Actions